4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 5. Obtaining and/or reviewing other pertinent information related to the business and its operations.

-9. The excise examiner will direct the applicant or registrant to the IRS web site for obtaining a copy of Pub 510 and discuss the applicable section(s) including any excise tax law updates that apply.
-The excise examiner shall fully answer any relevant questions posed by the applicant or registrant.
+9. The examiner must direct the applicant or registrant to the IRS website for obtaining a copy of Publication 510 and discuss the applicable section(s), including any excise tax law updates that apply.
+The examiner shall fully answer any relevant questions posed by the applicant or registrant.

 Excise Group Procedures - Examinations Conducted on Approved Form 637 Registrants

-2. The excise examiner must select the appropriate box on the A105, Administrative Check Sheet, and comment on the actions taken at the conclusion of the examination to verify the registrant’s registration status.
+2. The examiner must select the appropriate box on the A105, Administrative Check Sheet, and comment on the actions taken at the conclusion of the examination to verify the registration status.

-3. If the examination results in a no-change or a refund, then the excise examiner will conduct a limited scope discretionary review.
-He or she must ensure the registrant’s registration status should be "Continued," if all registration criteria is met.
-If a limited scope discretionary review is conducted, then the excise examiner will follow the procedures in (6) thru (11) below.
+3. If the examination results in a no-change or a refund, then the examiner must, at a minimum, conduct a limited scope discretionary review.
+The examiner must ensure the registration status should be "Continued" if all registration criteria is met.
+If a limited scope discretionary review is conducted, then the examiner must follow the procedures in (6) thru (11) below.

-4. If the examination results in a change, then the excise examiner must conduct a discretionary review.
-Refer to IRM 4.24.23.7.5 for detailed guidance for compliance review procedures.
-The excise examiner will discuss initiating the discretionary review with the Group Manager and secure approval before proceeding.
+4. If the examination results in a change, then the examiner must conduct a discretionary review.
+Refer to IRM 4.24.23.7.5 for detailed guidance on compliance review procedures.
+The examiner must discuss initiating the discretionary review with the group manager, secure approval before proceeding and document all actions taken in the Examining Officer’s Activity Record.

-5. If a discretionary review is approved, then the Group Manager will establish ERCS controls and request the LT assign the Form 637 IMS case file to the group.
+5. If a discretionary review is approved, then the group manager will establish ERCS controls and request the LT assign the IMS case file to the group.
+If a discretionary review is not approved, then a limited scope discretionary review will be conducted.

 Note:

-A Form 637 IMS case is not to be created locally by the excise examiner but must be assigned by the Form 637 Registration Group.
+An IMS case file is not to be created locally by the examiner but must be assigned by the registration group.

-7. If the registration activity should be continued, then the excise examiner will prepare Letter 3696, Form 637 Compliance Review Summary, for issuance by the group manager upon case closure.
-Excise examiner contact information should be included.
-Upload the letter into the examination case file.
+7. If the registration should be continued, then the examiner must prepare Letter 3696, Form 637 Compliance Review Summary, for issuance by the group manager upon case closure.
+Examiner contact information should be included.
+Include the letter in the examination IMS case file and paper file.

-10. Upon completion, review and acceptance of the examination case file by the Group Manager, he or she will sign, date and mail Letter 3696.
-In addition, the Group Manager will forward, via secure e-mail, to the LT the following documents so that the Form 637 IMS case file can be updated:
+10. Upon completion, review, and acceptance of the examination case file by the group manager, they will sign, date and mail Letter 3696.
+In addition, the group manager will forward, via secure e-mail, to the LT the following documents so that the case file can be updated:

-4. A copy of the IMS activity record or Form 9984 that documents all actions taken in the examination case file by the excise examiner and the group manager.
+4. A copy of the Examining Officer’s Activity Record or the Case Level Activity Record in IMS that documents all actions taken in the examination case file by the examiner and the group manager

 1. Create a discretionary review in IMS.

-2. Upload attachments in the secure e-mail into Form 637 IMS case file, i.e., the A105 and the signed copy of Letter 3696, etc.
+2. Upload attachments in the secure e-mail into IMS case file, i.e., the A105 and the signed copy of Letter 3696, etc.

 3. Continue the registration in IMS.

-4. If applicable, prepare and issue Letter 5023, Notification of Change in Form 637 Registration Number, with Pub 5039, for the national registration number and then upload a signed copy into the Form 637 IMS case file.
+4. Prepare and issue Letter 5023, Notification of Change in Form 637 Registration Number, with Publication 5039, for the national registration number and then upload a signed copy into the IMS case file, if applicable.

-6. If applicable, forward the request to have the Form 637 Indicator removed from IDRS.
+6. Forward the request to have the Form 637 indicator removed from the BMF account in IDRS, if applicable.

 12. Form 637 compliance reviews, including limited scope discretionary reviews documented on the A105, are subject to EQ reviews.